How Does the ReLU Activation Affect the Implicit Bias of Gradient Descent on High-dimensional Neural Network Regression?: Proofs for the Single ReLU model ( m=1 ) Trained with Gradient Descent

 \item Since we have shown that $\beta_i^{(1)} > 0$ for all $i\in[n]$ with $y_i > 0$ and $\beta_j^{(1)} \leq 0$ for all $j\in[n]$ with $y_j < 0$, the signs of the primal variables coincide with the signs of the labels.
 Consequently, $\sigma(\bbeta^{(1)}) = $. \end{enumerate} We have shown that at iteration $t=1$, all conditions in Lemma~\ref{lem:primal_label_same_sign} are satisfied.
 Consequently, all positively labeled examples are active, while all negatively labeled examples are inactive.
 We now complete the proof by induction and characterize the gradient descent dynamics for all subsequent iterations.
 By Lemma~\ref{lem:primal_label_same_sign}, since the conditions hold at $t=1$, they also hold at $t=2$.
 More generally, the same lemma implies that if the conditions hold at $t=\tilde{t}$ then they continue to hold at $t=\tilde{t}+1$.
 This completes the induction argument.

-As a result, for all $t\geq 1$, the activation pattern remains fixed, i.e., $\D(\bbeta^{(t)}) = \D(\bbeta^{(1)})$.
+As a result, for all $t\geq 1$, the activation pattern remains fixed, i.e., $\D(\bbeta^{(t)}) = \D(\bbeta^{(1)})$, and all negative labeled examples are inactive,~i.e., $\X_-\w^{(t)}\preceq 0$.
 By Lemma~\ref{lem:final_phase}, the gradient descent dynamics from this point onward are equivalent to those of linear regression trained on the positively labeled examples, with initialization $\w^{(1)}$.
 Finally, by Lemma~\ref{lem:conv_step_size}, the $\w^{(\infty)}$ satisfies

 where we have $\w^{(1)} = \eta\X^\top\pts{\y-\bepsilon+\frac{1}{\eta}(\XX)^{-1}\bepsilon}$.
 This completes the proof of Theorem~\ref{thm:single_relu_gd_high_dim_implicit_bias}. \end{proof}